Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 and they were spot.

-Why is this review say this.
+Why why is this review say this

-What happened here.
+what happened here.
+Right.

-Yeah.
-This is the way it is.
+you know, this is the way it is.

 And so, you know, in some respects

-it was an opportunity because,
+it was an opportunity because

 because they, they could do a lot better

-in a year or two.
+in the subsequent year or two.

-And so yeah, unfortunately
+And so yeah, unfortunately,

-I wish I could say it's, it's an easy it's
+I wish I could say it's,

 you made it as easy as possible.

-But it was it's a it's stressful.
+But it was it's a, it's it's it's

 It is a stressful process.
+But

-But so was operating the company.
+so was operating the company.

-Yeah.
+Yes.
 Right.

 Like, entrepreneurship